planors/planors/README.md

 7. Run `pnpm db:seed` to seed the database with some dummy data (coming)
 8. Run `pnpm db:generate` to generate the Prisma client (you need to run this after every schema change)
 9. Run `pnpm dev` to start the development server

+When you start the development server, you can access the app at `http://localhost:3000` and the Prisma Studio at `http://localhost:5555`.
+Prism Studio is a GUI for the database, so you can use it to check the database and make changes to it.
+Note that `pnpm build` also lints the code, so you don't need to run `pnpm lint` separately.

+After you are done with the development, you can run `pnpm build` to build the app and `pnpm start` to start the production server

+Encountered any problems?
+Create an issue and we'll try to help you out

 #### Selfhosting (WIP)